In home child care slip, trips, and falls

 Most home based child care centers have unique characteristics that require your attention to reduce the risk of slips, trips, and falls.
 Regular observations of your home and its surroundings will allow you to identify hazards that need to be corrected.
 Take immediate action when hazards are observed before someone has a chance to fall.

 If an accident does occur on your property it is important to investigate and report it immediately.
 An investigation may include taking pictures of an area where someone fell, gathering contact information of anyone injured, and collecting the facts of the accident.
-Click here to learn more information on claim mitigation.
+Visit Markel's resource library to learn more about claim mitigation.